Mudflow: Largest recorded mudflow

-The world's largest historic subareal (on land) landslide occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the State of Washington, USA The volume of material displaced was 2.8 km³.
+The world's largest historic subaerial (on land) landslide occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the State of Washington, US The volume of material displaced was 2.8 km³.
 Directly in the path of the huge mudflow was Spirit Lake.
 Normally a chilly 5 °C, the lahar instantly raised the temperature to near 38 °C. Today the bottom of Spirit Lake is 100 ft above the original surface, and it has two and a half times more surface area than it did before the eruption.

 The largest known of all prehistoric landslides was an enormous submarine landslide that disintegrated 60,000 years ago and produced the longest flow of sand and mud yet documented on Earth.
 The massive submarine flow travelled 1,500 km – the distance from London to Rome.

 By volume, the largest submarine landslide (the Agulhas slide off South Africa) occurred approximately 2.6 million years ago.
 The volume of the slide was 20,000 km³.

 Areas at risk

-The area most generally recognized as being at risk of a dangerous mudflow are:
+The areas most generally recognized as being at risk of a dangerous mudflow are: